-The Duck River watershed is one of the most biologically diverse river systems in the nation.
-Over 500 species of fish, insects and other aquatic life inhabit the ecosystem, including two species of mussels—the Cumberland monkeyface and the birdwing pearly—on the endangered species list.
+The Duck River watershed is one of the nation's most biologically diverse river systems.
+Over 500 species of fish, insects, and other aquatic life inhabit the ecosystem, including two species of mussels—the Cumberland monkeyface and the birdwing pearly—on the endangered species list.

 - Construction of Normandy Dam was completed in 1976.

 - The dam is 110 feet high and stretches 2,807 feet across the Duck River.